If you have a complaint

 We will do our best to resolve your complaint as quickly as we can.

-Where we cannot resolve your complaint quickly (within the first 3 days of receiving it), we will promptly send you a written acknowledgment.
+Where we cannot resolve your complaint quickly (within the first 3 business days of receiving it), we will promptly send you a written acknowledgment.

 Sometimes these things can take longer.
 In these cases, we will send an update of our progress within 4 weeks of us receiving your complaint and we will send our final response, at the very latest, within 8 weeks of when we received you complaint.